poteng/userRegSystem/README.md

 # userRegSystem

-It's a program to request user information from [randomuser.me] (https://randomuser.me/api/), and store information in a local SQLite database.
+It's a program to request user information from [randomuser.me](https://randomuser.me/api/), and store information in a local SQLite database.

 ## Example